 Individual ride pages each include an overview, a summary of distance & difficulty, and notes on local facilities (shops, cafes, accommodation etc.).
 Plus a detailed description and links to maps for each ride.

-These are road routes for touring cyclists.
-However, there is also a growing number of mountain bike centres in Portugal – locations offering a number of marked trails of different grades.
+The Pedal Portugal rides on the sections below are all road routes.
+However, there is also a growing number of mountain bike centres in Portugal, locations offering a number of marked trails of different grades.

 Northern Portugal: From Viana do Castelo to Braganca in the north and to Porto and the Duoro Valley in the south.

-The Beiras: Including the Beira Alta (High) and Baixo (Low), this area covers the coast between Porto and Figueira da Foz, Coimbra, the mountains of the Serra d’Estrella and the border region around Guarda.
+The Beiras: Including the Beira Alta (High) and Baixo (Low), this area covers the coast between Porto and Figueira da Foz, Coimbra, the mountains of the Serra da Estrela and the border region around Guarda.